Every MySQL server can replicate changes from exactly one master server.

 a will be the master and a slave to the new server, so this config is a hybrid of the two configurations used to Establish Replication.

-In order to be a replication master, it needs log_bin
+In order to be a replication master, it needs log_bin enabled, and a server_id that is not the default (0).

-In order to be a replication slave, it also needs the relay_log
+In order to be a replication slave, it also needs the relay_log file name to not depend on its host name.

-And to prepare this server to be a master of more slaves, we'll enable log_slave_updates
+And to prepare this server to be a master of more slaves, we'll enable log_slave_updates.
+This ensures changes from b will be propagated out to a's slaves.

-Set those values by editing /etc/my.cnf
+Set those values by editing /etc/my.cnf:

 a ~ $ sudoedit /etc/my.cnf